 Whether you or someone you love has been diagnosed with cancer, or have recently lost someone to cancer, there is a place for you at Gilda’s Club.

-A special place where children who have been affected by cancer – whether through their own diagnosis or that of a loved one – can find support in a fun, facilitated play environment.
+A special place where children and teens who have been affected by cancer – whether through their own diagnosis or that of a loved one – can find support in a fun, facilitated play environment.

 Healthy lifestyle activities are workshops designed to support the whole body.
 Offerings include nutrition, mindfulness, yoga, art therapy, and more.

 Educational presentations give our members access to trusted professionals – empowering them to make the best treatment and personal decisions.

 Social gatherings are meant to build a sense of community and belonging, providing a social outlet to connect with others on a similar path.